SumonaShimu/Metaverse-Matters/README.md

 # Metaverse-Matters
 Welcome to the project Metaverse-Matters!
-This endeavor involves the recreation of the frontend of the Fucking Metaverse- Podcast's website,
+This endeavor involves the recreation of the frontend of the Fucking Metaverse- Podcast's official website

 ## Technologies Used
   - HTML